mjordan/islandora_workbench_docs/docs/output_csv.md

 * see in one place all of the field values for nodes, which might be useful during quality assurance after a `create` task
 * modify the data and use it as input for an `update` task using the `update_mode: replace` configuration option.

-The CSV file contains some of the extra columns and rows included in the CSV file template, described above (specifically, human-readable field label and number of values allowed).
+The CSV file contains two of the extra rows included in the CSV file template, described above (specifically, the human-readable field label and number of values allowed), and the left-most "REMOVE THIS COLUM (KEEP THIS ROW)" column.
 To use the file as input for an `update` task, simply delete the extraneous column and rows.

 A sample configuration file for an `export_csv` task is: